-The New Jersey Libertarian Party‘s Preempted Ordinance Repeal Project (“the Project”) seeks to get New Jersey municipalities to repeal loitering ordinances that should have been–but were not–repealed when the New Jersey Code of Criminal Justice was enacted in 1979.
-The Project has successfully had loitering ordinances repealed in
+The New Jersey Libertarian Party‘s Preempted Ordinance Repeal Project (“the Project”) seeks to get New Jersey municipalities to repeal loitering, peace and good order, and similar ordinances that should have been–but were not–repealed when the New Jersey Code of Criminal Justice was enacted in 1979.
+The Project has successfully had ordinances repealed in

 Alloway Township (Salem County)

 Bernardsville Borough (Somerset County)